xquyvu/azureml-scaffolding/README.md

 - How to disable pre-commit hooks (for single commit, and altogether)

 - if developing using a remote compute, what's a good setup?
 For example, use SSH, or use the Azure VSCode extension to connect to the remote?
 I find it using SSH works better when you need to resume work when to compute is off, and it works better with the dev container.

+- Ideally, there should be a set of steps to follow to set everything up and running from scratch.
+This means someone who doesn't have an AML workspace, no compute instance, no data, etc. and want to try this out, can just follow a list of steps listed in this document to get everything up and running.